You can learn more about this git repository by cloning it like this:

 Doesn't the command look easier to understand than the original URL?

-The command-line can be compressed into a single line using the `--single-line` flag for easier copy and pasting.
+A command-line can be compressed into a single line using the `--single-line` flag for easier copy and pasting.

 urltocmd https://wikipedia.org/wiki/Carlisle --single-line -- wikipedia.org cat wiki/Carlisle

-This tool exists to increase awareness of the pitfalls of URLs and highlight how CLI can be a nicer, and more ergonomic interface.
+These tools exist to increase awareness of the pitfalls of URLs and highlight how CLI can be a nicer, and more ergonomic interface.

 URLs are difficult to read: